cmaher92/launch_school/coursework/rb129/topics/classes_and_objects.md

 ### Classes

 A class is a description of a group of objects with common attributes, behaviors, and relationships.
+A class is a blueprint that *describes the state* and *behavior* that the objects of the class all share.

 When defining a class there are *two main focuses*: